Suspect faces 15 counts in shooting at Las Vegas Strip mall

 A 24-year-old man faces 15 counts after a gunshot was fired inside the Fashion Show mall in Las Vegas on Memorial Day, according to police records.

-Booking records identify Hasean Quinn, 24, as a suspect in the shooting, which happened just after 6 p.m.
-Monday at the mall on the Strip, 3200 Las Vegas Blvd.
+Booking records identify Hasean Quinn as a suspect in the shooting, which happened just after 6 p.m.
+Monday at the Strip mall, 3200 Las Vegas Blvd.
 South.
-Quinn stands accused of firing a gun at or into an occupied structure, 13 counts of assault with a deadly weapon with a hate crime enhancement and a count of carrying a concealed weapon without a permit, jail records show.
+Quinn stands accused of firing a gun at or into an occupied structure, 13 counts of assault with a deadly weapon, and one count of carrying a concealed weapon without a permit, jail records show.

+Zimmerman said the assault charges stemmed from the number of people who had been frightened by the gunshot.

+Quinn had not yet been charged as of Wednesday morning, according to court records.
+He was initially booked with hate crime enhancements on the assault charges, but the enhancements were added in error and will be fixed, Metropolitan Police Department spokeswoman Alejandra Zambrano said early Wednesday afternoon.

-Further details on the shooting weren’t immediately available, but the Metropolitan Police Department said Monday that their preliminary investigation revealed there was a fight and a shot was fired as it broke up.
+Further details on the shooting weren’t immediately available, but Las Vegas police said Monday that the preliminary investigation revealed there was a fight and that a shot was fired as it broke up.

 No one was injured, but the gunshot prompted a heavy police response and precautionary evacuations.